-National bottom line Under the National Policy Statement for Freshwater Management (proposed compulsory values a framework in the NPS-FM that directs the process councils must use to set freshwater objectives (using attributes), to provide for the values that are held for water bodies in a region.
+National Objectives Framework (NOF) a framework in the NPS-FM that directs the process councils must use to set freshwater objectives (using attributes), to provide for the values that are held for water bodies in a region.
 Objectives must, as a minimum, be set for two compulsory values: ecosystem health and human health for recreation.
-Some national bottom lines were introduced for the compulsory values and regional objectives must be set above the national bottom lines

-2019) this is defined as the minimum acceptable attribute state for specified policy documents that set out objectives and policies for matters of national significance, such as freshwater management, coastal policy, and indigenous biodiversity (the latter is in development)
+Some national bottom lines were introduced for the compulsory values and regional objectives must be set above the national bottom lines policy documents that set out objectives and policies for matters of national significance, such as freshwater management, coastal policy, and indigenous materials or substances occurring in nature, such as air, land and water, which